copsTvFan/cops-episode-guide/guide.md

   the allegation.
 When the officers attempt to place the suspect under arrest, he becomes hostile and resists arrest.
 A brief struggle takes place and the suspect is subsequently taken into custody.
-- (Spokane, WA -- 9:26 PM Street Patrol) Spokane PD
-  - Re-airs in CP-1637?
+- (Spokane, WA -- 9:26 PM Street Patrol) While on routine patrol in downtown Spokane, Sgt.
+Jason Hartman lends assistance to a male motorist who appears to have a stalled vehicle.
+However, the man immediately flees on foot and a chase ensues.
+As Sgt.
+Hartman closes in on the suspect, he spots him reaching for something in his pocket.
+Officer Hartman uses his baton on the suspect and ultimately subdues him.
-- (Harris County, TX -- 8:03 PM Domestic Disturbance) Sheriff's Dept. District 3
+- (Harris County, TX -- 8:03 PM Domestic Disturbance) Segment 1 of CP-1032.
-  - From CP-1032, re-airs in CP-1637?
+  Re-airs as segment 3 of CP-1637.

 ### CP-1610